Living the Sweet Life: A Look at Local Maple Producers Near Saratoga

 Pancake breakfast at Mapleland Farms as part of Maple Weekends, photo provided

-Although these Maple Weekends are prime opportunities to visit maple producers while maple is in season, note that some of these local businesses are open all year.
+Although these Maple Weekends are prime opportunities to visit maple producers while maple is in season, note that some of these local businesses are open all year - you just might want to call ahead before visiting.
 There are ample opportunities to visit and learn all about the incredible maple industry that is so important to our state.

 Meet Your Maple Producers

 Mapleland Farms in Salem is a five-generation family farm.
-They're hosting Maple Weekends throughout not just two, but three weekends in March - the 10th and 11th in addititon to the 17th and 18th, and the 24th and 25th.
-You'll be able to enjoy an all-you-can-eat pancake breakfast in the morning followed by tasting and tours throughout the afternoon.
-On the final day, the 25th, they'll be hosting the Alan Epstein Bluegrass Trio.
+They're hosting Maple Weekends throughout not just two, but three weekends in March - the 16th and 17th in addititon to the 23rd and 24th, and the 30th and 31st.

 Mapleland Farms prides itself on creating the highest quality maple syrup, candies, cream, and other products.
 They specialize in maple products as gifts, like wedding favors, and they actually host weddings on their property as well.